SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 TS=
 (
   (
-    ("climat*" NEAR/5 ("strateg*" OR "policy" OR "policies" OR "plan" OR "planning" OR "plans" OR "management")) OR "nationally determined contribution$"
+    ("climat*" NEAR/5 ("strateg*" OR "policy" OR "policies" OR "plan" OR "planning" OR "plans" OR "management"¨OR "adaptation communication$"))
+    OR "nationally determined contribution$"
     OR "green climate fund" OR "Least Developed Countries Fund" OR "LDCF" OR "Special Climate Change Fund" OR "SCCF" OR "adaptation fund" OR "adaptation financ*"
     OR